 - 12 large egg yolks (Save the whites for Italian Meringue Buttercream or Angle Food Cake)

 - 4 large peaches, skinned and diced into chunks that are about the size of a pinto bean

 - 1 tsp pure vanilla extract

 - In a small dish, stir the gelatin and water together to combine.
 There should be just enough water to moisten the gelatin, creating a thick paste.
 Set aside.

-- Add milk, sugar, salt, egg yolks and cornstarch to a 4-quart or larger heavy bottomed saucepan and whisk vigorously to combine.
+- Add milk, cream, sugar, salt, egg yolks and cornstarch to a 4-quart or larger heavy bottomed saucepan and whisk vigorously to combine.
 Bring to a boil over medium heat, whisking constantly, at which point the mixture will have thickened to the point that the whisk will leave tracks as you stir.
 Remove from the heat and whisk vigorously for 30 seconds longer.
 Pour into a bowl.

 - Break the gelatin into small pieces, dropping them into the hot pastry cream.
 Whisk until the gelatin is completely incorporated, about 20 seconds.
 Whisk in vanilla.
 Cover with plastic wrap, pressing the wrap over the surface of the pastry cream, and punch a few holes in the surface of the wrap with a sharp knife.
 Refrigerate for at least 3 hours and up to 24 hours.

 - Using an electric mixer, whip the heavy cream until medium peaks form.
 Add the cooled pastry cream and beat into the whipped cream on medium speed until fully incorporated and smooth. *(If not using it right away, cover and refrigerate pastry cream for up to 2 days.)